City-of-Helsinki/helfi-hakuvahti/documentation/rest-api.md

         "sv": { "subject": "...", "body": "...", "sms": "..." },
         "en": { "subject": "...", "body": "...", "sms": "..." }
     },
-    "subscription_ids": ["<optional: send only to these subscriptions (test mode)>"] }
+    "subscription_ids": ["<optional: send only to these subscriptions>"] }
 ```

 - All three languages are required; each subscriber receives their own language version wrapped in the site's email template.
 - `subject` and `body` are plain text.
-They are HTML-escaped before rendering and newlines in `body` become line breaks.
+Newlines in `body` become line breaks.
-- `sms` is optional but all-or-none across the three languages.
-SMS texts are sent verbatim and are ignored on sites without `enableSms`.
+- `sms` SMS texts are sent verbatim and are ignored on sites without `enableSms`.
-- `subscription_ids` (optional, max 100) enables test mode: the message is sent only to those subscriptions of the site, so admins can preview it on their own subscriptions before the real broadcast.
+- `subscription_ids` (optional) enables test mode: the message is sent only to those subscriptions of the site, so admins can preview the message on their own subscriptions before the real broadcast.

-Returns `202` with `{ "id": "<broadcast id>" }` — the fan-out continues in the background because contact details are resolved from ATV in batches, which can take minutes for large sites.
-Messages are inserted into the shared notification queue and delivered by `hav:send-queue`, so a large broadcast can delay regular notifications by a few cron cycles.
+Returns `202` with `{ "id": "<broadcast id>" }`.
+Sending continues in the background because contact details are resolved from ATV in batches, which can take minutes for large sites.
+Messages are inserted into the shared notification queue and delivered by `hav:send-queue`.
+Large broadcast can delay regular notifications by a few cron cycles.

 Returns `409` if a broadcast for the same site is already processing (started within the last 30 minutes).
 Test sends neither set nor respect this guard.
-If a broadcast ends up `failed`, some messages may already be queued or sent — check the `queue` collection before retrying, as a retry queues every recipient again.

 ## Broadcast status